Conowingo Dam

 The Conowingo Dam (also Conowingo Hydroelectric Plant, Conowingo Hydroelectric Station) is a large hydroelectric dam in the lower Susquehanna River near the town of Conowingo, Maryland.
 The medium-height, masonry gravity dam is one of the largest non-federal hydroelectric dams in the U.S., and the largest dam in the state of Maryland.
-The dam sits about 9.9 mi from the river mouth at Chesapeake Bay, 5 mi south of the Pennsylvania border and 45 mi northeast of Baltimore, on the border between Cecil and Harford counties.
+The dam sits about 9.9 mi from the river mouth at the Chesapeake Bay, 5 mi south of the Pennsylvania border and 45 mi northeast of Baltimore, on the border between Cecil and Harford counties.
+The dam is privately owned by the Susquehanna Electric Company, a subsidiary of Constellation Energy.

 The dam supports a 9,000-acre reservoir, which today covers the original town of Conowingo.
 During dam construction, the town was moved to its present location about 1 mi northeast of the dam's eastern end.
 The rising water also would have covered Conowingo Bridge, the original U.S. Route 1 crossing, so it was demolished in 1927.
 U.S. Route 1 now crosses over the top of the dam.

 The Conowingo Reservoir, and the nearby Susquehanna State Park, provide many recreational opportunities.